forestdatapartnership/whisp/README.md

 ### Output 2

-- A CSV called `whisp_output_table_w_risk.csv` contains results from the whisp processing and EUDR risk indicators.
+- A CSV called `whisp_output_table_w_risk.csv` contains results from the whisp processing and risk indicators.

 ### Output 3

-- A CSV called `whisp_output_table_w_risk_w_geo_ids.csv` contains results from the whisp processing, EUDR risk indicators, and a column for the newly registered geo ids.
+- A CSV called `whisp_output_table_w_risk_w_geo_ids.csv` contains results from the whisp processing, risk indicators, and a column for the newly registered geo ids.

 ## Whisping a List of Geo IDs